‘Sports Illustrated’ Bombshell Camille Kostek Sends Temperatures Soaring In Sizzling Black Bikini

 Camille Kostek took to Instagram earlier this week to share a sexy photo of herself in a revealing black bikini.
-As fans of the bombshell know, Kostek is a pro when it comes to modeling sexy swimwear and in honor of the Sports Illustrated Swimsuit Edition, which she has graced the pages of many times, she has been flaunting her flawless figure in a ton of skimpy swimwear in recent weeks and her most recent update was no exception.
+As fans of the bombshell know, Kostek is a pro when it comes to modeling sexy swimwear, and in honor of the Sports Illustrated Swimsuit Issue, which she has graced the pages of many times, she has been flaunting her flawless figure in a ton of skimpy swimwear in recent weeks.
+Her most recent update was no exception.

 “You always keep it real!
 Gorgeous,” one Instagrammer gushed.